NCSU-Libraries/archivesspace_browser_rails/README.md

 ### HTML helper

-To include the ArchivesSpace browser in a page template call the included helper method like this:
+To include the ArchivesSpace browser in a view template call the included helper method like this:

 ```
 <%= archviesspace_browser %>
 ```

-This will generate the required HTML that will be targeted by the javascript impelemented below.
+This will generate the required HTML targeted by the javascript to generate the browser components.

-### Javascript implementation
+### Javascript (initilize the browser)

-For the most basic implmentation, add this to one of the javascript files in your asset pipeline:
+For the most basic implmentation, add this to one of the javascript files in your asset pipeline (after `archivespace_brwoser`):

 ```js
 document.addEventListener('DOMContentLoaded', function() {